Types of Degrees Upholstery Majors Are Getting

-Some careers associated with upholstery require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with upholstery may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|

 |Less than a High School Diploma||42.1%|

 |High School Diploma - or the equivalent (for example, GED)||53.9%|